Companion points and locally analytic socle for $\mathrm{GL}_2(L)$: Abstract

 \section{Abstract}

-Let $p>2$ be a prime number, and $L$ be a finite extension of $\Q_p$, we prove Breuil's locally analytic socle conjecture for $\GL_2(L)$, showing the existence of all the companion points on the definite (patched) eigenvariety.
+Let $L$ be a finite extension of $\Q_p$, we prove under mild hypothesis Breuil's locally analytic socle conjecture for $\GL_2(L)$, showing the existence of all the companion points on the definite (patched) eigenvariety.
 This work relies on infinitesimal ``R=T" results for the patched eigenvariety and the comparison of (partially) de Rham families and (partially) Hodge-Tate families.
 This method allows in particular to find companion points of non-classical points.